As the name suggests, the valuation of the property can be estimated from a desk; without needing a valuer to physically visit the property.

 There are three main ways banks value your property:

-- Kerbside valuation wherein, a valuer parks outside your property and values your property from the kerb.
+- A kerbside valuation wherein, a valuer parks outside your property and values your property from the kerb.

-- Full valuation wherein, a certified valuer visits your property to carry out a full valuation.
+- A full valuation wherein a certified valuer visits your property to carry out a thorough valuation.

-All of the above valuations can usually be ordered through us free of cost.
+All of the above valuations can usually be ordered through Home Loan Experts free of cost.

-Sometimes yes and sometimes no; primarily because it makes a few assumptions such as there being enough data and the property being in a reasonable condition.
+Yes, they are usually accurate.
+When lenders order a desktop valuation, there are a few assumptions made, such as having enough data to compare and the property being in a reasonable condition.